-OUR MISSION: Albany Proper is an independent, not-for-profit publisher dedicated to reporting on community and culture around New York’s Capital Region.
+OUR MISSION: Albany Proper is an independent grassroots publisher dedicated to reporting on community and culture around New York’s Capital Region.
 We strive to strengthen and support people and causes through social interest storytelling.

-Founded in 2012 as an alternative arts-focused website, Albany Proper has grown to cover a variety of public interest topics.
+Founded in 2012 as an alternative arts-focused website, Albany Proper has grown to cover a variety of topics that are important to our community.

 Our style is simple — content should be clutter-free and visually-driven.
-The voices should be unique and under-represented.
+The voices we amplify should be unique and with an emphasis on those that are historically excluded.
 The profits should not be a driving force.

-CODE OF ETHICS: Albany Proper follows a strict set of journalistic guidelines while reporting and publishing.
-Our Code of Ethics is made publicly available to keep our promise.
+CODE OF ETHICS: Albany Proper follows a set of journalistic guidelines while reporting and publishing our work.
+A code of ethics is made publicly available to make sure we keep our promise.

 SOCIAL MEDIA POLICY: If we had it our way, all social media comments would be disabled, as they are on our own website.
 If you disagree with this, you may be more comfortable in the comments section of other local news outlets — we’ve adopted this social media policy to not be like them.

-REPUBLISHING GUIDELINES: Our stories are made available to the public for republishing with certain restrictions.
+REPUBLISHING GUIDELINES: Our work is made available to the public to republish with certain restrictions.
 Please see our guidelines for more information.

-SUPPORT: As an entirely volunteer run publication that relies on no funding or advertising, we are seeking individual contributions to expand our storytelling efforts while being able to pay local freelancers.
+SUPPORT: As a grassroots publication that relies on no corporate funding or advertising revenue, Albany Proper depends upon individual contributions to expand our storytelling efforts while being able to pay local freelancers for their work.
 Please consider donating to the Albany Proper Freelancer Fund through a monthly ‘subscription’ donation.
-Your support will go directly to the creators, storytellers, photographers and writers of Albany who will provide us with their valuable and unique perspectives.
-The more individual donors we get, the more local stories you’ll see published here.
+Your support will go directly to local creators, storytellers, photographers and writers.
+The more individual supporters we get, the more local stories will be published.

 CONTACT: Another way to help support our work?
-Send us a tip.
+Send us a news tip.

 Tyler A. McNeil joined Albany Proper as an Investigative Reporter in October of 2020 after a merger with Them + Us Media.
 McNeil specializes in investigative reporting on public policy, law, infrastructure, development, and municipal planning.
 He’s been featured in the Daily Gazette, Times Union, NYUP, Southern Saratoga Magazine, New Food, Wareham Week, Sippican Week, Amsterdam Recorder, New Food, and Townsquare Media.